thorwebdev/thor-bio-gastbyjs-blog/src/pages/blog/2020-02-06-type-safe-payments-with-nextjs-and-typescript.md

 export const AMOUNT_STEP = 5.0;
 ```

-With Next.js we can conveniently use the same config file for both our client-side and our server-side (API routes) components.
-On the client we create a custom amount input field component which is defined in [`./components/CustomDonationInput.tsx`](https://github.com/zeit/next.js/tree/canary/examples/with-stripe-typescript/components/CustomDonationInput.tsx) and can be used like this:
+With Next.js we can conveniently use the same config file for both our client-side and our server-side (API route) components.
+On the client we create a custom amount input field component which is defined in [`/components/CustomDonationInput.tsx`](https://github.com/zeit/next.js/tree/canary/examples/with-stripe-typescript/components/CustomDonationInput.tsx) and can be used like this:

 ```tsx
 // Partial of ./components/CheckoutForm.tsx
 // ...
   return (
     <form onSubmit={handleSubmit}>
       <CustomDonationInput